canoo/ulcbuilder/README.md

     p.add(new ULCButton("Click!"), "right");
     return p;

-With the builder you save a few characters (parentehis and semi-colons), but you also gain cleaner code.
+With the builder you save a few characters (parenthesis and semi-colons), but you also gain cleaner code.
 It's easier to determine the hierarchy of components at first glance whereas in the Java version you'll quickly get container adds all over the place; not counting code factorizations into private methods to hide that